-for soprano, prepared piano and electronics
+for soprano, prepared piano and electronics (may also be diffused as an acousmatic piece)

 English text by John Palmer.
 Selected at the 36th Bourges International Competition Electroacoustic Music 2009 in Section II: Trivium – 3rd category.
 May also be performed as a duo (soprano & electronics) or as an acousmatic work.